 The hot dog cart is utterly democratic.
 For over a century, it has been a low-threshold entryway to business for immigrants and others.
 There is nothing exclusive about the hot dog cart.
 It is not pretty and it resists control.
 That's exactly why it is problematic to the new urban elite, especially in today's luxury New York.

-After too many years of Amanda Burden, we've had enough of socialites dictating what the city is all about.
+We've had enough of socialites dictating what the city is all about.
 Will Mayor de Blasio continue the war on wieners?
 Or will he give the humble and historic hot-dog cart (and its vendors) a break?

 Hot dog vendor, 1910, via New York Times